Mlamichhane1/Mlamichhane1/README.md

 <p align="center">
 🎓 <b>BS in Economics</b> with a <b>Minor in Data Science</b> (Class of 2027) | <b>Drexel University</b> 🐉
-💡 Exploring the intersection of <b>AI, Data Science, and Economics</b>
+💡 Exploring the intersection of <b>AI/ML, Data Science, and Economics</b>
 🚀 Building intelligent, data-driven tools that make life smarter and simpler.
 </p>